 Limitations of ABAP in customer-specific requirements

 Things get interesting when it comes to the realization of very special requirements.
 The intralogistics solution provider Flexus solves a whole series of these special, computationally intensive and performance-intensive requirements from the logistics environment for its customers, also known as NP-hard problems.
 This is where ABAP quickly reaches its limits.
 Flexus is therefore researching how logistical problems in the SAP environment can be solved in the future with modern SAP technologies beyond ABAP.
 The matter is analyzed using a concrete example: the assignment algorithm of the Transport Guidance System.
-From a mathematical point of view, this can be reduced to the NP-hard Vehicle Routing Problem which is related to the better known Travelling Salesman Problem.
+From a mathematical point of view, this can be reduced to the NP-hard Vehicle Routing Problem, which is related to the better known Travelling Salesman Problem.

 With the introduction of HANA, SAP has opened up and offers native development in programming languages other than ABAP.
 The SAP HANA Development Metro Map offers no less than three models for the native development of services for SAP HANA: Extended Application Services (XS) Classic, its technologically highly revised successor XS Advanced Programming Model (XSA) and SAP Cloud Application Programming (CAP).
-XSA forms the technical foundation and provides an architecture that is available both in the Cloud and in On Premise HANA systems.
+The SAP HANA XSA architecture forms the technical foundation and provides an architecture that is available both in the Cloud and in On Premise HANA systems.
 In conceptual terms, this supports two approaches: Platform independence and the microservice idea.

 It is therefore possible to select a programming language that is appropriate for the problem at hand.
 SAP is already promoting this by offering AI services not in ABAP.
 Instead, the manufacturer itself implements them natively in Python.

 This approach can also be applied to NP-hard problems in the logistics environment.
-These are traditionally implemented in resource-saving languages such as C++, which is made possible and easy to integrate with XSA.
+These are traditionally implemented in resource-saving languages such as C++, which is made possible and easy to integrate with SAP HANA XSA.
 The framework program, which calls the compute-intensive program parts as an XSA web service, can, in this case, still be implemented in ABAP.

 By opening up to popular programming languages, SAP has paved the way for a massive increase in the number of available program libraries and frameworks.
 No longer are ready-made solutions limited to the sparse range of ABAP classes and function modules delivered by SAP.
 Instead, the entire open source world is accessible.
 Many of the freely available modules are subject to the Apache 2.0 license which even permits free commercial reuse.

-While programming based on XSA will certainly not be the new ABAP, it does bring to the table an interesting implementation alternative for unusual requirements.
+While programming based on the SAP HANA XSA architecture will certainly not be the new ABAP, it does bring to the table an interesting implementation alternative for unusual requirements.
 The BYOL concept gives hope that SAP will continue to move away from the ABAP monopoly in the future and propagate ABAP as one of many equivalent programming languages for development in the world of SAP.
 The developer community, at least, would be pleased.
 And who knows – perhaps some die-hard Python or C++ developers would then be permanently drawn to the SAP environment?